hlee131/todoer/README.md

     - add css to password reset (DONE)
 ~~13.
 Add Landing page for product.~~
 14. Modal confirmation for important tasks such as clearing todos or deleting account (DONE)
+15. Improve design:
+  - modals
+  - No items text
+  - error boxes on mobile
+  - error boxes use icon instead of "X"
+  - reimplement dissappear in ten with JS instead of CSS, use fade class.

 # Frameworks Used